 RIB boat trip to Botnen

-From Øystese, the trip continues to Norheimsund, where you can give your taste buds a rest and get your adrenaline pumping.
-On a RIB boat trip, you get to see the blossoming orchards from the sea, at a speed of up to 60 knots with sea spray in your face.
+From Øystese you can join a RIB boat trip.
+On this trip you get to see the blossoming orchards from the sea, at a speed of up to 60 knots with sea spray in your face.
 The intense 90-minute trip takes you along the fjord and through the 10-km Fyksesundet sound, which squeezes its way between perpendicular mountainsides and cascading waterfalls to Botnen, a natural gem with azure water.

 The drive from Norheimsund to your final destination Bergen is more than just a transport leg.
 You pass Eikedalen, Kvamskogen, Gullfjellet mountain and the beautiful mountain landscape that makes the area a favourite with the people of Bergen.
 When you’ve passed Arna, you will again see the beautiful colours that make spring in Fjord Norway worth waiting for.